nereaurbina/UComp-Matlab-Octave/MATLAB/README.txt

 This folder includes a MEX file ready to use.
-It has been built on Windows 10 using MinGW-W64 compiler and Octave 5.2.
+It has been built on Windows using MinGW-W64 compiler and MATLAB R2019a.

 In addition, the MEX file has been linked to LAPACK/BLAS libraries included in this folder.
-You can find this libraries in Octave installation folder Octave/mingw64 and build the source file at your own.